ershadul1/finance-tracker/README.md

 2. If you have a solution to that, and you are willing to work on it, follow the below steps to contribute:
     1. Fork this repository
-    1. Clone it on your local computer by running `git clone git@github.com:ershadul1/finance-tracker.git` __Replace *ershadul1* with the username you use on github__
+    1. Clone it on your local computer by running `git clone https://github.com/ershadul1/finance-tracker.git` __Replace *ershadul1* with the username you use on github__
     1. Open the cloned repository which appears as a folder on your local computer with your favorite code editor
     1. Create a separate branch off the *master branch*,
     1. Write your codes which fix the issue you found
     1. Commit and push the branch you created
     1. Raise a pull request, comparing your new created branch with our original master branch [here](https://github.com/ershadul1/finance-tracker)

+## Instructions to Test the Project

+* Clone the repository using `git clone https://github.com/ershadul1/finance-tracker.git`
+* cd in to the cloned directory `cd finance-tracker`
+* Switch to testing branch by `git checkout tracker-app`
+* Run `bundle install`
+* Run `rspec`

 ## Authors